Deobaba/Cars-brainiac/README.md

 ## Prerequisites

 1. A Heroku account and a Heroku application.
-2. Docker installed locally for testing and development (optional).
-3. A GitHub repository for the project.
+2. A GitHub repository for the project.
-4. PostgreSQL and Redis set up on your Heroku app.

 ## Deployment Workflow